Met-AUG/raqcoin-test/doc/multiwallet-qt.md

 Three new classes have been implemented in three new .h/.cpp file pairs, with much of the functionality that was previously implemented in the AbcmintGUI class moved over to these new classes.

-The two existing files most affected, by far, are abcmintgui.h and abcmintgui.cpp, as the AbcmintGUI class will require some major retrofitting.
+The two existing files most affected, by far, are raqcoingui.h and raqcoingui.cpp, as the AbcmintGUI class will require some major retrofitting.

-Only requiring some minor changes is abcmint.cpp.
+Only requiring some minor changes is raqcoin.cpp.

-Finally, three new headers and source files will have to be added to abcmint-qt.pro.
+Finally, three new headers and source files will have to be added to raqcoin-qt.pro.

 Changes to class AbcmintGUI
 ---------------------------